rpauls02/SoftCorp-ATS-System/README.md

 Using the work completed in the first stages, and some further, we've been able to develop this application

-## Contributors
-Mohammed Abdullah

-Robert Pauls

-Mustafa Nadeem

 ## Contribution

-M. Abdullah -
+M. Abdullah - My contribution consisited of System Design, programming and testing.

 Mustafa - My contribution consisted of System Design, Testing/QA and so far in the programming side, I've built the logic for password encryption